SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md

 _Opensource benefits from the collaboration of its users and its developers._

 For this reason, we are collecting questions, important topics to be clarified and hints to make it easier for users of the Sovereign Cloud Stack to increase the success with it.
-Therefore we would be very pleased if specific experiences from users, implementers and operators [were contributed](https://github.com/SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md) to this list.
+Therefore we would be very pleased if specific experiences from users, implementers and operators [are contributing](https://github.com/SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md) to this list.

 ## General